Databricks

 echo "Definity Spark Agent configured successfully"

-For production use, upload the Definity agent JAR to your own artifact repository (Artifactory, Nexus, S3, etc.) and update the ARTIFACT_BASE_URL in the script.
-The definity.run URL is for demonstration purposes only.
+For production use, upload the Definity agent JAR to your own artifact repository (S3, Artifactory, Nexus, etc.) and update the ARTIFACT_BASE_URL in the script.
+Replace YOUR_TOKEN with your actual Definity API token, and consider using Databricks Secrets to manage the token securely.

 2. Attach the Init Script to Your Compute Cluster